7unom/ShoppingMallDataPipelineAndAnalytics/README.md

+# Retail Data Pipeline and Analytics

-# Introduction
+## Introduction

 This project aims to help a retail business gain valuable insights from its transaction data.
 By transforming raw data into meaningful metrics and Key Performance Indicators (KPIs), we provide the foundation for data-driven decision-making.
 The project utilizes AWS Redshift as the central data warehouse and AWS Glue for data integration.

-As the project unfolds, regular updates will be made, and additional information will be furnished.
+As the project unfolds, regular updates will be made, and additional information will be published.

 **Project Objectives**